MatthiasLHK/tp/docs/UserGuide.md

 ### General Features

 #### Undo previous user command: `undo`

-Undoes the previous user command
+Undo the previous user command
  Format: `undo`
  * The `undo` feature currently has not been extended to Scheduler commands
   Examples:
   * `undo`
 #### Redo previous user command: `redo`

-Redoes the previously undone user command
+Redo the previously undone user command
  * The `undo` feature currently has not been extended to Scheduler commands
  Format: `redo`